nikoladimitroff/GiftOfTheSanctum/docs/README.md

 ## Conventions
 1. Adhere to [Google's naming convention][google-convention].
 2. Try to limit your lines to 80 characters.
 3. Use 4 spaces (not tabs) for indentation.
+Never commit trailing spaces.
 4. All game-specific code must be inside the `sanctum` namespace.
 5. Prefer code that runs inside the main game loop as opposed to async callbacks.